mhmdnz/uniq/README.md

 ## Technical Aspects
 Please note that the project was written in three days and will have some issues.
 To me, it's a 70% good project.

-## Missing parts
-    - Didn't support hours in the project functionlity
-    - In this project I haven't used dictionaries, so all my texts/messages are hard coded which is missed.
-    - I tried to use configs in project (Atleast for pagination size which I put it in .env) but I should have covered more.
-    - I haven't used CONSTs in the project. there were some cases that I could used
-    - Functional tests were missed In the project

 ## SOLID
 I tried to follow SOLID/KISS as much as possible, you can check that I used single action classes for my services, means they only do one task(Single Responsibility),
 <br>for Interface segregation, you can see that I always create Interface before I start writing a service.